YanKlInnomme/FoundryVTT-k4lt/README.md

  * Tom LaPorta (https://gitlab.com/fattom23) - Versions 0.7 to 1.2
  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 5.0.0.0
+* Transition to Foundry VTT version 13:
+    - Added a 'Macros' compendium for the current and future macros
+    - Fixed the display of the pause due to the redesign of the Foundry VTT interface
+    - Fixed the display of the Shop, Deposit and Donation links in the 'Settings' tab
+    - Migration v13 of the system (renderTemplate>foundry.applications.handlebars.renderTemplate, Actors>foundry.documents.collections.Actors, Items>foundry.documents.collections.Items, ActorSheet>foundry.appv1.sheets.ActorSheet and ItemSheet>foundry.appv1.sheets.ItemSheet)
+    - Changed text editor used (tinymce>prosemirror)
+    - CSS support for light and dark themes of the new Foundry VTT
+    - Redesign of the display of 'Moves', 'Advantages', 'Disadvantages', 'Abilities', etc. objects for better readability
+    - In-depth redesign of CSS to fix display issues (Lost styles, altered or other)

 ## Version 4.0.0.1
  * Fixed a minor bug in the 'Abilities' compendium